allabux21/gwright99.github.io/openshift4/01-install-podman-and-skopeo-on-WSL2.md

 Now I needed to figure out what the problem was?
 Local system permissions?
 Registry problem?
 Time to start experimenting.

 The first thing I did was try to pull from a different registry.
-As per the [Getting Started instructions at podman.io](http://podman.io/getting-started/), I tried ```bash podman pull registry.fedoraproject.org/f29/httpd```.
+As per the [Getting Started instructions at podman.io](http://podman.io/getting-started/), I tried ` podman pull registry.fedoraproject.org/f29/httpd`.
 This worked!
 ```bash
 Trying to pull registry.fedoraproject.org/f29/httpd...
 Getting image source signatures